What Is TradingView?

 If you’re lucky, your broker may allow you to take trades on TradingView without having to log in to your broker’s platform.

-Unfortunately, there aren’t that many brokers who are partnered with TradingView.
-Hopefully there will be more in the future.
+Unfortunately, there aren’t that many brokers who are partnered with TradingView but the number has been increasing over recent months.
 To link your accounts, simply click the broker you are with and provide the information TradingView requires.

 You might have to check your broker’s help section to find exactly what you need.
 For some, you simply need your login details, whereas for others you might need something called an API key.